grashaar/CubismUnityComponents/README.md

 To enable this feature, just enter the `CUBISM_LOADER` symbol in `Project Settings > Player > Scripting Define Symbols`.

-At runtime, before any Cubism code is run, you have to register a custom loader that implements `Live2D.Cubism.Loader.ILoad` interface via `CubismLoader.Initialize(ILoad)` method.
+At runtime, before any Cubism code is run, you have to register a custom loader that implements `Live2D.Cubism.Loader.ICubismLoad` interface via `CubismLoader.Initialize(ICubismLoad)` method.

 **Note:**
 - Cubism Model Importer can automatically set up necessary data(1) for this feature when you import a model.
 However you must set up the `CUBISM_LOADER` symbol **before** importing.
 Otherwise, you will have to either re-import or set up those data manually.